Human Rights Media Trust and

 HOTSPOT

-Climate Series
+Climate Film Series

 Human Rights Media Trust and Uhuru Productions presents Hotspot Climate Film series – a series of feature length, TV length and short documentary films profiing activists at the forefront of overlapping social and climate crises in Southern Africa.